zeshantech/metalyzer/README.md

 ## metalyzer

-**metalyzer** is a lightweight JavaScript library for extracting metadata from video files in the browser.
-It provides a simple API to retrieve information such as file name, type, size, dimensions, duration, and more.
+**metalyzer** is a lightweight JavaScript library for extracting metadata from video/Image files.
+It provides a simple API to retrieve information such as type, size, dimensions, base64, blob, URL, video-duration, and more.

 ## Installation